Hurricane Ophelia (2005): Background

 The 2005 Atlantic hurricane season was the most active on record at the time by numerous metrics, with 28 tropical or subtropical storms forming throughout the year.
 It also proved to be a ruinous year, with thousands of fatalities and more than $100 billion in damage.
 Above-normal sea surface temperature anomalies, averaging 1 C-change in the western tropical Atlantic and Caribbean Sea contributed to the development of these storms.
 The Climate Prediction Center determined four primary factors driving the season's activity: the Atlantic multidecadal oscillation, the reduction of atmospheric convection in the tropical Pacific, record-high sea surface temperatures in the tropical Atlantic and Caribbean, and conducive wind and pressure patterns across the western Caribbean and Gulf of Mexico.
-Additionally, the El Niño–Southern Oscillation (ENSO) was in a neutral phase, lowering the likelihood of storms making landfall on the East Coast of the United States and leading to a concentration of impacts farther west.
+Additionally, the El Niño–Southern Oscillation (ENSO) was in a neutral phase, lowering the likelihood of storms making landfall on the East Coast of the United States instead leading to a concentration of impacts farther west.
 September saw considerable activity, with five hurricanes developing.